Iron and Calcium: Essential Minerals for Health and Wellbeing

 Calcium and Iron Absorption

 There are two primary sources of dietary iron.
-Heme iron comes mainly from animal sources – think red meat, chicken and shellfish.
+Heme iron comes mainly from animal sources – think red meat, chicken, and shellfish.
 In contrast, non-heme iron is plant-based.
-Good sources include fortified cereals, beans and legumes, dried fruits, leafy greens and vegetables.
+Good sources include fortified cereals, beans, legumes, dried fruits, leafy greens, and vegetables.

 Unlike non-heme iron, the body finds it easier to absorb heme iron.
 Other factors also affect iron absorption.
 The tannins in tea and coffee, for example, are known to inhibit iron absorption, while vitamin C has a positive effect.
 So, swapping your cup of tea for a glass of orange juice at mealtimes is one way to help your body to absorb more iron.